Before You Go

 ☐ T-shirts/tops: 1-2

-☐ Synthetic or Merino wool long underwear: 1 set top & bottom (light-, mid-, or expedition-weight depending on the time of year and weather)
+☐ Synthetic or Merino wool long underwear: 1 set top & bottom (light-, mid-, or expedition-weight depending on the time of year)

 ☐ Jacket: fleece or down/synthetic fill puffy (depending on the time of year, weather, and location)